Mandatory disclosure rules – Guidance

 The term substantially similar includes any transaction that is expected to obtain the same or similar types of tax consequences and that is either factually similar or based on the same or similar tax strategy.

 Further, the term substantially similar must be broadly construed in favour of disclosure, such that the purpose of the obligation to report is not frustrated by slight variations in facts, tax consequences, or tax strategy.
-For example, a transaction may be substantially similar to a notifiable transaction even though it involves different entities or uses different provisions of the Income Tax Act.
+For example, a transaction may be substantially similar to a notifiable transaction even though it involves different entities or uses different provisions of the Act.

 - the day the taxpayer (or a person who entered into the transaction for the benefit of the taxpayer) becomes contractually obligated to enter into the transaction, and

-- the day the taxpayer (or a person who entered into the transaction for the benefit of the taxpayer) enters into the transaction
+- the day the taxpayer (or a person who entered into the transaction for the benefit of the taxpayer) enters into the transaction.

 A promoter or advisor who offers a scheme that, if implemented, would be a notifiable transaction, or a transaction that is substantially similar to a notifiable transaction, as well as a person who does not deal at arm’s length with the promoter or advisor and who is entitled to receive a fee in respect of the transaction, will be required to report within the same time limits.